 A well-designed, functional and durable case that doesn’t tip the scales in its own right can save both time and money.
 It also means you can get on with your business or activate holiday mode without hassles or stress.

-With this in mind, the Executive Traveller team road-tested six premium carry-on models – rolling, packing, spinning and hoisting in a real-life setting – to see which cases are up to the demands of rigorous travel.
+With this in mind, the Executive Traveller team road-tested seven premium carry-on models – rolling, packing, spinning and hoisting in a real-life setting – to see which cases are up to the demands of rigorous travel.

 Antler Clifton Cabin with Pocket